Friday, March 27, 2026

 ADD (bonus_pct NUMBER(5,2));

--- Add a column with a DEFAULT value
+-- Add a column with DEFAULT and NOT NULL

 ALTER TABLE employees